hashkat/hashkat/docs/README.md

 * Tutorial 5 - plot error

-* Output - dd_by_follow_model, tweets_distro, retweets_distro when fixed needs to be replaced
+* Output - dd_by_follow_model, tweets_distro, and retweets_distro screenshots need to be replaced when respective files are fixed

-* Tutorial 4 - categories distro output file screenshot may need to be replaced when categories distro is fixed
+* Tutorial 4 - categories distro output file screenshot may need to be replaced when categories distro file is fixed

-* No Interactive Mode
+* No Interactive Mode in documentation

-* No follow rank plot commands

-* Possibly Next Steps in Tutorial 12 should be updated when tutorial 13 is fixed and/or further tutorials are created

-* doc search engine shows old pages (Search "config_static")

 * No video for tutorials 9, 10, 13, and the output of Tutorial 5 due to errors